 3. Notwithstanding paragraphs 2 and 3 of this Section, an interim rule may be adopted by the Director without prior notice upon a finding that failure to act promptly will result in serious prejudice to the public interest or the interest of the affected parties, including the specific reasons for such prejudice.
 Any rule adopted pursuant to this paragraph shall be effective for a period of not longer than one year (365 days).
 Within 5 business days of the adoption of an interim rule, the Director shall send notice of the rule to all the following, giving the language of the rule change, describing the purpose of the rule, and inviting the submission of comments.

 a.
-Neighborhood associations recognized by the City Office of Neighborhood Involvement,
+Neighborhood associations recognized by the City Office of Community & Civic Life,

 b.
-District Coalitions recognized by the City Office of Neighborhood Involvement,
+District Coalitions recognized by the City Office of Community & Civic Life,

 c.
-Business District Associations identified by the City Office of Neighborhood Involvement; and,
+Business District Associations identified by the City Office of Community & Civic Life; and,

 d.
 Persons on the Bureau of Planning and Sustainability list of parties interested in administrative rules.

 A. As of March 1, 2013, the following shall provide only recycled paper bags or reusable bags as checkout bags to customers: